mnguye95/stock-analysis/README.md

 ## What does this project do?

-It's a very simple project.
 It scrapes options data from **Barchart.com** which then is transformed, analyzed, and summarized into a end-of-day email report.

 ## How did you do it?